Akash-Bharambe/PG-DAC/OS/text.md

 Hello World!
 ```

-- Can work without giving permission by using bash command
+- Can work without giving permission by using bash command.

-  **Comments**
+### Comments

 ```sh
 #!/bin/bash